Aloha, pupsters!

 However, please know that failing to comply with every single requirement, and failing follow the rules precisely, could still leave your dog in quarantine for up to 120 days!
 So plan in advance, and plan well.

 We advise you to read the entire post before you start with the process, as several steps may have to be completed simultaneously.
+Here is an official checklist that we followed and successfully brought Pika to Oahu without quarantine.

 Step-by-step: